 This process lets Windows Defender permanently track your PC for possible threats and render real-time defense against threats and cyberattacks.
 On the other hand, it can also be the reason for extremely high CPU1 usage.

 Another Windows Defender component that may cause the slowdown of your system is its Full Scan, which implements a full inspection of all files on your PC.
 Full Scan is grounded basically on the CPU and is not shy to apply whatever resources your system has got; as a consequence, you may face lag, delays, freezing and other system troubles when it is active.

-Even though it is quite natural for antivirus applications to consume system resources while running a scan, Windows Defender is far more hungry than the rest.
-It is known to use excessive CPU for longer duration of time and implement scans right when you’re waking up the PC to quickly write an email or load a webpage.
+Though it is pretty natural for antivirus applications to consume system resources while running a scan, Windows Defender is far more hungry than the rest.
+It is known to use excessive CPU for a longer duration and implement scans right when you’re waking up the PC to write an email or load a webpage quickly.

-Even though this can be scary, it’s crucial that you don’t deactivate Windows Defender without initially installing another IT security program – by the way, it may be the only defense that protects your system from the online criminals!
-Let the application perform its direct function, delete any threats and then implement these recommendations to prevent the problem from taking place again:
+Even though this can be scary, it’s crucial that you don’t deactivate Windows Defender without initially installing another IT security program – it may be the only defense that protects your system from the online criminals!
+Let the application perform its direct function, delete any threats and then implement these recommendations to prevent the problem from retaking place:

-For the majority of customers, the high memory consumption caused by Antimalware Service Executable normally occurs when Windows Defender is performing a full scan.
-We can fix this by scheduling the scans to happen at a time when you don’t feel there’s anything draining on your CPU.
+For the majority of customers, the high memory consumption caused by Antimalware Service Executable typically occurs when Windows Defender is performing a full scan.
+We can fix this by scheduling the scans to happen at a time when you don’t feel anything is draining on your CPU.

 - Go to the Start menu, specify “task scheduler” and click the top result to run the utility.